huijing/web-for-non-techies/README.md

 I hope that this book can be an easy-to-digest primer of how things work on the web, as well as provide some insight on dealing with developers.
 Like me 🤓.

 *Note: this book is open-source and currently work in progress.
 If you visit often, you will see half-written drafts and some things that make no sense at all.
 What you're witnessing, is actual work in progress.
 If you have any suggestions, please let me know.
-Tweet me ([@hj_chen](https://twitter.com/hj_chen)) or [start a discussion](https://www.gitbook.com/book/huijing/a-non-technical-guide-to-understanding-the-web/discussions) or something.*
+Tweet me ([@hj_chen](https://twitter.com/hj_chen)) or [open a GitHub issue](https://github.com/huijing/web-for-non-techies/issues) or something.*